EkstraBladetUdvikling/jppol-sharedprebid/README.md

 | Requirement   | Optional |
 | Type          | boolean  |

+Per default only 5% of auctions is tracked.

-When set to false, 100% of prebid auctions will be tracked - this should only be used for initial setup or debugging.
+When sampling is set to false, 100% of prebid auctions will be tracked - this should only be used for initial setup or debugging.

 ### Examples